Promotional recording: Promotional compilations

 Many companies currently offer promotional compilations to DJs, radio use and nightclubs alike.
 The format is growing on the CD format, but some companies still offer promotional compilations in vinyl also.
 Most of the compilations are genre-specific (like most of CD Pools' compilations) but there are also compilations that offer a combination of different genres (like compilations from DMC and Music Factory).
 Such compilations are normally released monthly.
 In addition to companies that work internationally, there are also many companies that offer national promotions material in the form of compilations.

 Versions in the compilation are usually either radio edits or extended / 12" remixes of the song, depending a bit on the targeted audience.
 Club scene music is usually in the longer and easier to play format of extended remix, whereas more street targeted music is usually released as radio edits.
 It normally takes a couple of weeks after the release of the original promo single to be available on promotional compilations.
-This has the added benefit of having the songs when they're already had some airtime and are thus not the bleeding edge no-one has heard from, but still have usually not been released to the mass markets yet.
+This has the added benefit of having the songs when they are already had some airtime and are thus not the bleeding edge no-one has heard from, but still have usually not been released to the mass markets yet.

 Some of the internationally established companies are CD Pool and DMC.
 Many fledgling companies are also available offering both well-known and lesser known releases.